Capital punishment in India: Executions since Independence

 Prisons and other government departments don't have accurate records of the number of persons executed in India.
 An absolute lack of coordination among different official sources has hindered the collection of accurate data on the subject.
 Despite these limitations, Project 39A has attempted to curate a list of people executed in India.
 This number is, however, significantly lower than the actual number of people executed, as per data from the Law Commission of India's 35th Report which states a number above 1000 between the years 1947 to 1967.

-This fact speaks to larger concerns with data on the criminal justice system in India, when the country doesn't even have the records of the number of people on whom has been sentenced to death.
+This fact highlights broader issues with data collection in India's criminal justice system, as the country lacks comprehensive records of individuals who have been sentenced to death.

 On 27 April 1995, Auto Shankar was hanged in Salem Central Jail at Salem, Tamil Nadu for murder of 6 people.

 On 27 May 1997, Kamta Pasad Tiwary was hanged in Jabalpur Central Jail for raping and murdering an 8-year-old girl in 1991.

-On 14 August 2004 at Alipore Central Jail, Dhananjoy Chatterjee was hanged for the murder (following a rape) of 14-year-old Hetal Parekh at her apartment residence in Bhowanipore, West Bengal on 5 March 1990.
+On 14 August 2004 at Alipore Central Jail, Dhananjoy Chatterjee was hanged for the murder (following a rape) of 18-year-old Hetal Parekh at her apartment residence in Bhowanipore, West Bengal on 5 March 1990.
 While the mercy petition of Chatterjee was pending before President A. P. J. Abdul Kalam, support for the rejection of the mercy petition as well as his execution was drummed up in West Bengal by various political groups and organizations.
 The mercy plea was rejected on 4 August 2004.